Extras for Colin McCormick's Homepages.

 The CP10-S laptop sold in the UK by Staples.

 I bought a very small sub-notebook computer from the local Staples branch in early 2004.
 It is branded both Cyclone and Centerprise, and shows both the CP10-S and CP10V model numbers underneath it, as well as the name "Arima" who are the original manufacturers.
 Arima also make laptops for NEC and Compaq, and this model is seems to share batteries etc with the NEC Versa E120.
 There is very little information on this model available on the net, so I will put information here as I come across it, and there is now a user forum on Yahoo.
 As supplied by Staples, this computer has a 1GHz Nehemiah C3 processor by Via.
 Now in 2004 this is a pretty low spec, but it is designed more about low power consumption and minimal cooling requirements than very high performance, and as a result this was probably the smallest and lightest laptop you can buy at at the time.
 Supplied with an external USB CD-RW/DVD drive, it was superb value at £599, and I got a year's interest free thrown in too.
 I'm particularly impressed with the Compact Flash slot (takes my camera memory card) as well as a PCMCIA slot, and the usual USB2, Firewire, Lan and modem connectors.
 As with other sub-notebooks (12.1" screen), it lacks serial and parallel ports, but these are becoming less important today.
 I'm using an external USB to serial port adaptor for connecting with my portable GPS.
 No floppy drive is supplied, these really being obsolete now.
-The computer comes with a 20GB hard disk, which is somewhat the minimum today.
-Prices of laptops have fallen since this machine was on sale, but still there's nothing much at this kind of price which is so compact.
+The computer comes with a 20GB hard disk, which was somewhat the minimum at the time

 There are two things I need to point out to owners of this laptop: Firstly, be sure to keep the air vents underneath clear.
 With such a tiny computer, it's easy to use it anywhere, but I managed to upset it once by running it for hours on a pile of magazines which blocked the vents.
 It blue-screen crashed and rebooted.
 The other thing you may have noticed is that the backslash key "\" to the left of the space bar, does not give you the correct character, instead it duplicates the "`" key to the right of the space bar.
 Staples support line can send you a BIOS upgrade CD, which you load into the external CD-RW/DVD drive, plug into the laptop, and then power up.
 It will boot, probably complain that it can't see an IDE CD-Rom (press A for abort to go past this error), and will then update the firmware.
 The odd thing is that the firmware revision of F06 (shown in the BIOS screen obtained by pressing F1 during boot-up), does not change as a result of this upgrade, but it does cure the keyboard layout problem.
 Accepting no liability for disasters of any sorts, I've provided an image of the Staples firmware upgrade CD here.
 Burn this to a CD (you could use a CD-RW) with Nero (tell Nero to create a CD from this image, don't just put the file itself on a CD), and you can solve the keyboard layout problem without the trouble of going to Staples support line.